DIAL-RPI/CVD-Risk-Estimator/README.md

 We uploaded 4 demos in the `./demo` folder, including one CVD negative case and three CVD positive case.
 One of the CVD positive subjects died because of CVD in the trial.

-The name of the file indicates its label and the CAC grade evaluated by radiologists.
+The name of the file indicates its label and the CAC grade evaluated by our radiologists.

 ## Citation